SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/branding.md

 ##### Action bar {#action-bar}

-In the **Action bar** tab you specify the parameters for the action bar.
+In the **Action bar** section you specify the parameters for the action bar.

 The following parameters can be specified by providing a HEX, RGB or RGBA value: